MadamePitohui/AlternateRealitiesTranslator/docs/ABTEST.md

 Success Criteria
 If users on the Main Screen show higher happiness and faster task completion, we’ll make it the default starting page.

+#

+A/B Test Name: Lesson Locks

+User Story Number: US4 - Golden Path

+Metrics: Retention, Task Success.

+Hypothesis: Users are allowed to explore the full body of lessons at their leisure → users will be motivated to keep learning, having gained first-hand experience for what they can build up to.

+Problem & Impact: At the start of learning a new skill, there can be a frustrating disconnect between groundwork and final desired skills.
+It can feel like the small stuff is not worth trying, and the hard stuff requires talent.
+By fostering curiosity and allowing users to fail above their assigned skill level, they are allowed to explore and find their own learning styles.
+Experienced first-time users also do not need to prove themselves on placement tests or prior levels before progressing.

+Experiment: Randomly assign 50% new users to unlocked lessons (variation), and 50% to locked lesson paths (control) with Firebase Remote Config.

+Track:
+- user_XP (unlocked users more or less?)
+(Task Success),
+- user_level (unlocked users passed any extra milestones?)
+(Task Success) (Retention),
+- pages_viewed (unlocked users exploring?)
+(Task Success)

+Variations: variant A disables lesson blocks above the user's current level, making the widgets uninteractable. variant B lacks all locked-block UI and functionality changes, allowing free movement between all lessons.

+See U4 Figmas for unlocked lesson blocks for variant B.